 What facilities will be available?

-Details of the race village amenities are constantly being updated, however as a minimum there will be toilets available and we also hope to have hot food available to purchase
+Details of the race village amenities are constantly being updated, however as a minimum there will be toilets available and we also hope to have hot food/drinks available to purchase

 I have never done night time running before, will it be safe?